blockchain-certificates-web/blockchain-certificates-web.github.io/guide/display-guidelines.md

 **Caution:** The validate-certificate component is only intended to be used in low-risk validation scenarios.
 It is strongly encouraged that anyone without an established, trusted relationship to the certificate's recipient use an independent verifier installed from a trusted source in order to properly validate the certificate.
 This prevents someone from writing a fake validator that simply looks like this component, but doesn't do proper validation.

-### Building Your Own Display

-If there isn't an existing framework you can use in your environment, follow the guidelines below.
-Once complete, we'd encourage you to open-source your implementation so others can benefit from your work.